Shower Leaking Through Ceiling?

 As well as being having Leak Detection Specialist knowledge we are also a professional Water Damage Restoration company so as well as helping to find your leak we can help evaluate the water damage from a leak and help restore / dry your property back to normal after a leak.

-We also offer a range of other services related to Water Damage Repairs also.
+We also offer a range of other services related to Water Damage Repairs also, including shower leak repairs from a shower leaking through ceilings, floors or walls.
 Whilst we are on the subject of showers, we have a really interesting article comparing Bath vs Shower Condensation in your bathroom, the results are very clear.
-There is also another article on Bathroom Condensation in general and a fascinating article with a trick on how to Reduce Condensation in bathrooms.

 Why is my shower leaking from the bottom?